wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image114](./images/media/image114.png)

 4. Use the **ls** command to see that the kernel image is less than 17 MB in size.
-The overall disk footprint will be larger depending on the required Liberty features.
+The overall disk footprint is larger depending on the required Liberty features.

         ls -lrt ~/Student/ops/software/

     ![image115](./images/media/image115.png)

 5. Create a directory for the integration environment.
-This will be used for the Liberty installation.
+This is used for the Liberty installation.

         mkdir ~/Student/ops/int
         cd ~/Student/ops/int